Intel Platform Firmware Resilience (PFR) Overview [Infographic + Q&A]

 PFR also extends the chain of trust of the whole firmware and software stack earlier than previously possible, just before the system is released from reset.

-Why is PFR so important to the rugged computing industry?
+Why is PFR so important to the high-performance computing industry?

 Our security-conscientious customers expect Trenton Systems' servers to include the highest levels of protection possible with the latest technologies.